Skip to main content

 • Query: Write SQL query

-• Output Schema: Define result schema
+• Output Schema: Define the result schema

 SELECT